Budva: Nightlife

 Budva is well known regionally as the capital of nightlife of the eastern Adriatic.
 The first discothèques in Budva started to emerge during the 1980s, as hotel-attached dance clubs.
 However, the clubbing scene mushroomed in the 1990s, with numerous open-air clubs opening along the Budva sea promenade.
-This trend continued into the 2000s, with Old Town and its promenade hosting a large number of bars, pubs and restaurants, and two big clubs, Top Hill and Trocadero, dominating the clubbing scene.
+This trend continued into the 2000s, with Old Town and its promenade hosting a large number of bars, pubs and restaurants, and - since the closure of Trocadero - 1 big club, Top Hill, dominating the clubbing scene.